 - False dependences (WAW and WAR) are removed.
 False dependences are caused by name conflicts.
 Which means the dependence is caused by reusing the same register but not any actual data dependence.
 Therefore, renaming architecture registers into the more abundant physical registers avoids such register reusing, which as a result removes false dependences. - Renaming cannot and should not remove true dependences (RAW).
-True dependences are data dependences which are required by applications. - 2.
-Instructions could be issued out of order, why do we need to fetch and commit (retire) instructions in order?
-What problems occur when committing instructions out of order? - In order fetch is required for the pipeline to detect true dependences. - In order commit has two major reasons: one is the cost of out-of-order commit is high.
-It is difficult to roll back writes to the register file and it is nearly impossible to roll back writes to memory (cache). - The other reason for in order commit is precise exception. - 3.
-When a mispredicted branch or an exception is detected, how would the register map be reverted to the latest valid state?
-What additional hardware is needed? - Simply put, if a roll back (revert) is ever needed, a history is needed. - A buffer is used to store the mappings of all the in-flight instructions.
+True dependences are data dependences which are required by applications. - The reason that we have false dependence is due to limited number of architecture registers visible by compilers.

+2. Instructions could be issued out of order, why do we need to fetch and commit (retire) instructions in order?
+What problems occur when committing instructions out of order?

+- In order fetch is required for the pipeline to know the program order and detect true dependences. - In order commit has two major reasons: one is the cost of out-of-order commit is high.
+It is difficult to roll back writes to the register file and it is nearly impossible to roll back writes to memory (cache). - The other reason for in order commit is precise exception.

+3. When a mispredicted branch or an exception is detected, how would the register map be reverted to the latest valid state?
+What additional hardware is needed?

+- Simply put, if a roll back (revert) is ever needed, a history is needed. - A buffer is used to store the mappings of all the in-flight instructions.
 Therefore when a misprediction/exception happens, the register map is rolled back to the last committed instruction.